MicrosoftDocs/ATADocs/ATPDocs/deploy-defender-identity.md

 1. [Plan your Defender for Identity capacity](capacity-planning.md).

 > [!TIP]
-> We recommend running the [*Test-MdiReadiness.ps1*](https://github.com/microsoft/Microsoft-Defender-for-Identity/tree/main/Test-MdiReadiness) script to test and see if your environment has the necessary prerequisites.
+> We recommend running the *Test-MdiReadiness.ps1* script to test and see if your environment has the necessary prerequisites.
+Download this script from the Microsoft XDR > **Identities** > **Tools** page.
 >
+> For more information, see [the script's page](https://github.com/microsoft/Microsoft-Defender-for-Identity/tree/main/Test-MdiReadiness) on GitHub.

 ## Deploy Defender for Identity